al1brn/geonodes/docs/nodes/GroupInput.md

 ## new_socket

-Create a new output socket
+Create a new input socket